RosoVRgarden/VRgarden-tutorials/VRgarden_microverse.md

 # VRgarden tutorials: Microverse Terrain Generator

-Terrains are fun but not very practical.
-Gaia Pro is a fantastic alternative but slow to implement.
-Microverse is a new approach that allows you to easily setup a nice looking terrain with roads, textures and trees without dealing a vast amount of data.
-It can do what terrain can do but it’s goal oriented (getting a result fast) and non-destructible (you can easily move stuff at the last minute and it will adapt).</p>
+[Microverse](https://assetstore.unity.com/packages/tools/game-toolkits/vr-builder-pro-toolkit-for-vr-creation-301706) is a new approach to making terrain that allows you to easily setup a nice looking terrain with roads, textures and trees without dealing a vast amount of data.
+It can do what terrain can do but it is goal oriented (getting a result fast) and non-destructible (you can easily move stuff around).

 1. The essence of the package is in the <b>Microverse - Core</b> Collection.
 Here is a list of options available Download and import what you need for your project.</p>
 - ready made landscapes (stamps): tropical forest pack, ultimate stampIT collection, mountain trees - dynamic nature, landscape ground pack 2</p>